tashaxanavsem82/smart-collab-tools/CONTRIBUTING.md

 3. Make your changes and commit them with clear messages.
 4. Push your branch back to your fork on GitHub.
 5. Submit a pull request.
+6. Before opening a new issue, please check the existing issues to avoid duplicates.

 ## Code of Conduct
 Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.